its-webhosting/umich-oidc-login/docs/packaging.md

 * Update dependencies to newer versions, if needed.
 * Update the version number in `package.json` to be the new plugin version number.

+### GitHub Updater config file

+Edit `umich-oidc-login/wordpress.json`

+* Update `tested` to the version of WordPress used for development and testing.

 ### Main plugin file

 Edit `umich-oidc-login/umich-oidc-login.php`